 - Imported bulk wines intended to be bottled in Argentina must include the following information in their identifying tag: Country of origin. - Font required: No less than three millimeters (3 mm) high, highlighted, horizontal, parallel to the base of the package/bottle/demijohn, and separated from other text on the label.
-When the bulk wine is shipped in bottles and demijohns, the denomination must be listed in all fixed elements affixed to the label. - For carton, poly-laminated, and bag-in-box packages, the denomination must be printed on the two (2) largest and most visible sides of the package.
+When the bulk wine is shipped in bottles and demijohns, the denomination must be listed in all fixed elements affixed to the label.

+• For carton, poly-laminated, and bag-in-box packages, the denomination must be printed on the two (2) largest and most visible sides of the package.

 On May 18, 2021, Joint Resolución No. 18/2021 was published in the Official Bulletin incorporating Article 236 on labeling of alcoholic beverages.
 It establishes that all labels on alcoholic beverages sold in Argentina must include a pictogram which consists of a circle with a crossed bar on the shape of a pregnant person (see below).
-A period was granted for companies to adjust to this new measure and the standard will not be implemented until May 19, 2024.
+In addition, the pictogram must be accompanied by texts "Do not drink alcohol during pregnancy or breast feeding," and "If you drive, do not drink alcohol."
+The pictogram must be located on a visible place and printed in contrasting colors to ensure appropriate visibility.